CLG2025/CPTG/README.md

 - strengthen the mathematical connection between curvature transport, curvature polarization, and observed galaxy structure;
 - evaluate whether SRD distance refinements correlate with independent distance-quality indicators;
 - extend cluster-scale tests to larger samples and more realistic gas/galaxy/lensing structure;
-- convert the current CMB transport-source proxies into a more physical perturbation model;
+- convert the locked CMB acoustic-transport comparison layer into a more physical perturbation-equation model;
 - keep all numerical tests reproducible, compact, and open to criticism.

 These continuing investigations are included to make the research path transparent.
 They should be read as active development directions, not settled conclusions.